someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 import Tabs from '@theme/Tabs';
 ```

 Last time we talked about [building actionable cloud infrastructure metrics](../06-09-building-actionable-cloud-infrastructure-metrics/index.md) and learned how to create metrics, export them into a time series database, and visualize them with Grafana.
 This time we'll take a look at how to take the next step.
-Instead of just clicking together a dashboard, limited by the components Grafana provides, we'll write some Python code to build our own infrastructure app using [Streamlit](https://streamlit.io/), a framework to turn data into web apps.
+We'll write some Python code to build our own infrastructure app using [Streamlit](https://streamlit.io/), a framework to turn data into web apps.

 ![Sheep looking inside a black box](./img/banner.png)

 If you are not familiar with Python, don't worry.
 We'll keep it simple and under 100 lines of code.
-In the Prerequisites we'll show you how to install Python and give a brief overview of the few coding techniques that we are going to apply.
+In the [prerequisites](#prerequisites) we'll show you how to install Python and give a brief overview of the few coding techniques that we are going to apply.
 Looking at the code ahead, the only thing we're going to do is some variable assignment and function calls.
-If you have ever written even a simple shell or batch script, you will be able to follow along.
+If you have ever written even a simple shell or batch script or done some slightly complex Excel calculations, you will be able to follow along.

 <!--truncate-->